infocoms/Symfony-call-canter-site/README.md

 - Posting of tickets/questions
 - Chat like UI when answering and asking questions
 - Changing of priority
+- Has a status to see what is happening (open, in progress, closed)

 / - To be implemented -/
 - Admin dashboard to remove agents or customers